CodandoTV/jujubaSVG/README.md

     // ...
 ```

 After that, you need to define at the top level of your composable function the
-`commander` (a friend you will help you to send commands to the library):
+`commander` (a friend that will help you to send commands to the library):

 ```kotlin
 @Composable